adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-03-how-jamstack-and-cloudcannons-collaborative-cms-can-help-your-clients.md

 ### **What about SEO and analytics?
 Can I track everything I currently do in Google Analytics?**

 Absolutely\!
 Google Analytics works with static sites just as easily as it does with a legacy CMS like WordPress.
 (And static sites typically load faster than dynamic sites which leads to better ranking on search engines.)
-High [Lighthouse scores](https://developers.google.com/web/tools/lighthouse){: target="_blank" rel="noopener noreferrer"} — on Performance, Accessibility, Best Practice and SEO — greatly impact search rankings, and static sites typically have higher Lighthouse scores.
+High [Lighthouse scores](https://developers.google.com/web/tools/lighthouse) — on Performance, Accessibility, Best Practice and SEO — greatly impact search rankings, and static sites typically have higher Lighthouse scores.
 All of this means a better user experience, optimized capacity for your customers, and ultimately increased conversions for you.

 It’s worth pointing out that all of your current marketing tools can continue to work, as well — Crazy Egg, Clarity, Matomo, Hotjar and more.
 [Compare these and more Jamstack-compatible analytics tools here](https://cloudcannon.com/community/jamstack-ecosystem/analytics/).